Eyre Peninsula Electricity Supply Options

-The PACR identifies the preferred electricity supply option that delivers the greatest benefits to customers and will ensure the Eyre Peninsula has a safe, reliable and secure electricity supply into the future.
+The PACR identified the preferred electricity supply option that delivered the greatest benefits to customers and ensures the Eyre Peninsula has a safe, reliable and secure electricity supply into the future.

 The preferred option involves the construction of a new double-circuit 132 kV transmission line from Cultana to Port Lincoln, via Yadnarie, with the ability to upgrade the Cultana to Yadnarie section to 275 kV at a later date.